Designer’s glossary: Swingy (effects)

 In cases like this, mitigating swinginess requires either the counterplay to get proportionally harder depending on the effect/action in question, or said effect/action to become more resistant to counterplay.
 One way this can be handled is for the effect to be partially immune to counterplay, so that the player gets at least something out of the large investment; for example, the extremely expensive Eldrazi creatures in MtG have part of their effect be extremely hard to interact with, so it’s not a complete waste of the resources you spent on them.

 The last common avenue for swinginess comes in the form of scaling effects.
 Any kind of direct scaling, with linear scaling being the most common form.
-This is essentially any ‘do X damage/draw X cards, where X is <something>‘-style effect.
+This is essentially any ‘do X damage, where X is <something>‘-style effect.
 Depending on the bounds of X for the effect (if any exist, that is), and whether that X comes from investing resources or something like counting specific things in play, there’s a potentially massive gap between the possible outcomes.
 However, as swingy as linear scaling can be, it’s often easy to set those bounds and to keep things under check.

 Where it really gets hectic is when you mix scaling with randomness, i.e. usually dice scaling.
 Things like rolling a single die and adding the value to an effect needs very careful consideration of the numbers involved.
 For example, if the numbers in your game usually go between 1 and 20, and you roll a 12-sided die, even without adding the value to some baseline from the effect, the range of possible values is more than half the full range of values in your game.
 In something like an RPG, if this is how you handle things like dealing damage, it quickly becomes a case of luck if something is a glancing blow or a potential 2-hit kill.
 Now, the fortunate thing with dice is that this kind of swinginess only really exists with single-die setups, where each number on the die has an equal probability of occurring.
 Introducing multiple dice (of the same kind) changes this probability and provides a narrower band of possible outcomes, which is usually much easier to handle.